OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 **Reference Links:**

 1. [Embrace the Red: Confused Deputy Problem](https://embracethered.com/blog/posts/2023/chatgpt-cross-plugin-request-forgery-and-prompt-injection./): In this blog post, wunderwuzzi describes a PoC exploit of triggering a variety of undesireable actions (in this case through prompt injection).
+2. [NeMo-Guardrails: Interface guidlines](https://github.com/NVIDIA/NeMo-Guardrails/blob/main/docs/security/guidelines.md): This document from the NeMo-Guardrails project sets out guidelines and principles for providing LLMs access to external data and compute resources in a safe and secure way.
-2. [Simon Willison: Dual LLM Pattern](https://simonwillison.net/2023/Apr/25/dual-llm-pattern/): In this blog post, Simon describes a novel approach to limiting what actions an LLM can perform by utilising a Dual-LLM approach.
+3. [Simon Willison: Dual LLM Pattern](https://simonwillison.net/2023/Apr/25/dual-llm-pattern/): In this blog post, Simon describes a novel approach to limiting what actions an LLM can perform by utilising a Dual-LLM approach.

 **Author Commentary (Optional):**